-ALL children are at risk of peer-on-peer abuse, but some groups are more vulnerable than others to abuse and include the following:
+ALL children are at risk of child on child abuse, but some groups are more vulnerable than others to abuse and include the following:

-- A child with additional needs and disabilities - A child living with domestic abuse - A child who is at risk of/suffering significant harm - A child who is at risk of/or has been exploited or at risk of being exploited, criminally/sexually - A looked after child - A child who goes missing from school/home or is missing education - Children who identify as or are perceived as LGBTQI+
+- A child with additional needs and disabilities - A child living with domestic abuse - A child who is at risk of/suffering significant harm - A child who is at risk of/or has been exploited or at risk of being exploited, criminally/sexually - A looked after child - A child who goes missing from school/home or is missing education - Children who identify as or are perceived as LGBTQI+ - Coton Green Primary School are aware that children who are LBGT need a trusted adult with whom they can be open.
+They need to be protected from abuse.
+LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum. - Students need to understand why such rights are protected by law.